PredictLand/PL-TEC-PLPipes/README.md

   Usually it is not.

-  Both SQLite and DuckDB are pretty fast reading and writing data so that the database trip is very rarely the bootleneck.
+  Both SQLite and DuckDB are pretty fast reading and writing data so that the database trip is very rarely the bottleneck.

-  Actually, if you are able to delegate the data transformation tasks to the database (writing SQL code or using some frontend as ibis), they would perform way faster than the equivalent pandas code.
+  Actually, if you are able to delegate the data transformation tasks to the database (writing SQL code or using some front-end as ibis), they would perform way faster than the equivalent pandas code.

   Coming back to the *why*.
 Using a database has several additional
-  beneficts:
+  benefits:

-  - It is quite easy to inspect intermediate data, just point your favourite SQL GUI (for instance, [DBeaver](https://dbeaver.io/)) to the database and look at the tables you want to see.
+  - It is quite easy to inspect intermediate data, just point your favorite SQL GUI (for instance, [DBeaver](https://dbeaver.io/)) to the database and look at the tables you want to see.

-  - It allows the programmer to easily add pre and post-condition checking scripts which unnitrusively validate the data before and after every action is run (planed).
+  - It allows the programmer to easily add pre and post-condition checking scripts which unintrusively validate the data before and after every action is run (planed).

   - It allows one to switch between functional-equivalent actions